Popular Cuts for All Lengths

 Of all the buzz cut styles, the faux-hawk is probably the one that’s had the most time in the spotlight.
 This look calls for close-cropped sides and a long, mohawk-inspired strip of hair down the back of the head.

-Whether you’re wearing your natural hair color or can’t resist the opportunity to go white blonde, this style is extremely flattering on both men and women with strong, chiseled features.
+Whether you’re wearing your natural hair color or can’t resist the opportunity to go white blonde, this style is incredibly flattering on both men and women with strong, chiseled features.
 Why bury all that attractiveness underneath long hair?

 If you’ve reached this point and can’t help but frantically cling to your length, don’t feel guilty about it.
-Buzz cuts are truly not for everyone.
+Buzz cuts are not for everyone.
 Still, there’s no rule saying you can’t have the best of both haircuts at once.
 We love the look of an undercut—a fancy name for a buzzed section of hair above the nape of the neck.

 On long manes and short styles, the undercut looks like a happy surprise.
 It can serve as a peekaboo (pop of color, anyone?) or the focal point of the style.
 What’s more, the undercut is an excellent way to give buzzed hair a try before fully committing to it.